 Figure 1 Stills of video components of two audio-visual items in Experiments 1a-c, illustrating the critical manipulation.
-Participants saw and heard audio-visually presented speech stimuli drawn from an acoustic “asi” to “ashi” continuum.
+Participants saw and heard audio-visually presented speech stimuli drawn from an acoustic asi to ashi continuum.
 During the production of the fricative, the talker either had the pen in the mouth (left) or in the hand (right).

 The use of audiovisual stimuli comes with unique challenges.
 While our goal was to investigate how the presence of the pen affects the perception of the acoustic input, the use of audiovisual stimuli entails that participants also had access to visual cues to the /s/-/ʃ/ contrast, such as lip-rounding (Proctor, Shadle, & Iskarous, 2006).
 Speech perception is well-known to integrate acoustic and visual information to articulation, and identification responses are known to reflect this integration (McGurk & McDonald, 1976; see also Bejjanki et al., 2011; Franken et al., 2017; Lüttke et al., 2018).
 This raises questions about how the presence of visual cues to the articulation of /s/ or /ʃ/ in the video affect participants’ identification responses.
 One way to address this question would be to manipulate the video stimuli—either by holding them constant or by gradiently varying the visual cues to /s/ and /ʃ/, independent of the auditory cues.
 We decided against the second possibility primarily for reasons of feasibility.
 It is substantially more difficult to create ecologically valid visual manipulations than it is to create ecologically valid acoustic manipulations.
-The few previous studies that have gradiently manipulated visual cues to articulation have either employed animation, rather than real-life videos, or a single ‘ambiguous’ real-life video (e.g. Bejjanki et al., 2011; Kang, Johnson, & Finley, 2016).
+The few previous studies that have gradiently manipulated visual cues to articulation have either employed animation, rather than real-life videos, or a single ‘ambiguous’ real-life video (e.g., Bejjanki et al., 2011; Kang, Johnson, & Finley, 2016).
 None of the studies that we are aware of have manipulated video while also modeling the visual consequences of perturbing articulation by a pen is in the mouth.

 We thus decided to take an alternative approach.
 We created the video stimuli by extracting short segments from video recordings of the talker pronouncing words that contained asi or ashi-like sequences (e.g., democracy, which ends in a sound sequence highly similar to asi).
 This means that the audiovisual stimuli in Experiments 1a-c contain visual information that is expected to affect participants’ identification responses.
 For the test item derived from an original video recording of democracy, for example, we would expect responses to be biased towards asi.
 For a video extracted from a video recording of machinery, on the other hand, we would expect responses to be biased towards ashi.
 The design of Experiments 1a-c therefore fully crossed the visual /s/ or /ʃ/ bias of the original video clip with the synthesized acoustic ashi–asi continuum and the location of the pen.
 This resulted in a 2 (visual /s/- vs. /ʃ/-bias) x 6 (steps along acoustic /s/-/ʃ/ continuum) x 2 (pen in mouth vs. hand) design, with all conditions being manipulated within participants.